tplatt37/a-new-startup-ecs-demo/README.md

 You need to supply a VPC with 2 Public Subnets (for ALB)

+You must have installed https://github.com/tplatt37/a-new-startup-pipeline-demo prior.
+This provides many necessary resources, such as the CodeCommit repos and IAM Policies, etc.

 This set of templates uses many static/fixed resource names (stack names, repo name, iam stuff, and much more) for simplicity's sake.
 This means you can only install it ONCE per account (stack will fail with naming conflicts otherwiwse).
 If you need multiple installs, use different accounts!